 Split tunneling is a VPN feature that routes specific kinds of traffic through your local internet connection directly, and the rest of the traffic through the secure connection back to your company network.
 Split tunneling features in VPNs will typically let you choose which apps to send with VPN security and which can connect normally using the app's security tools.
 Dialpad has layers of substantial security best practices in use, and VPNs typically add substantial delays in data speeds that interfere with the smooth and orderly transmission of call traffic.

 There are typically two types of Split Tunneling VPN features available:

 - URL-based split tunneling lets you choose exactly which URLs you want to be encrypted through the VPN.
 This is usually done using a VPN browser extension.

 - App-based split tunneling works in a similar way, as it lets you choose which apps you want to be routed through your VPN, while the rest of your traffic travels through your regular network.

-	Dialpad recommendation as a best practice to allowlist traffic to/from each of the following FQDN in your VPN's split tunneling settings:
+Dialpad recommends you to allowlist traffic to/from each of the following FQDN in your VPN's split tunneling settings: